What is sciatica?

 - An occupation that requires you to carry heavy loads or drive a motor vehicle for long periods

 - Diabetes, which increases your risk of nerve damage

 Our medical team first performs a thorough physical exam, detailed discussion of your symptoms, and diagnostic studies as necessary to pinpoint the cause of your sciatic nerve dysfunction.
 They then develop a customized treatment plan that addresses your symptoms and their underlying cause.

-Our team often recommends combined electrochemical therapy (CET) as a nonsurgical treatment for sciatica that has a high success rate of 87%.
+Our team often recommends Nerve Regenerating Therapy (NRT) as a nonsurgical treatment for sciatica that has a high success rate of 87%.
 This therapy can eliminate the need for pain medication as it restores your mobility and overall function.